Curious about what does a mucus plug look like? I was too. Get ready, because I’ve got mucus plug photos!

 It’s possible to have bloody show without seeing a mucus plug or a mucus plug without bloody show.
 However, bloody show is typically more and more present as labor progresses and the cervix opens.
 The opening of the cervix causes bloody show and also releases the mucus plug.

-For more information about mucus plugs and to answer common questions how long after losing a mucus plug does labor start check out my mucus plug 101 post.
+For more information about mucus plugs and to answer common questions like how long after losing a mucus plug does labor start check out my mucus plug 101 post.
 Mucus plugs are fascinating!